 Criteria for Selection:

 Home must be owner-occupied and titled in the owner’s name.
 Homeowners must be current on mortgage payments and property taxes, and the home must be insured or able to be insured after the work is complete.
-Unfortunately, we are not able to work on mobile homes, or homes under contract for deed.
+Unfortunately, we are not able to work on mobile homes, or homes under contract for deed or rent to own.

 Ability to Pay